cognitedata/oryx/README.md

 ## Fundamentals

 The main building blocks in Oryx is the `Context` and the `HttpHandler`.
-The Context stores all the state needed for making the request and any response or error received from the server:
+The Context stores all the state needed for making the request, and any response (or error) received from the server:

 ```fs
 type Context<'a> = {